Ever landed on a review site and wondered how it actually makes money? That’s what I’m going to show you today. I’ll even show you how to make one 🙂

 It is very much recommended that you choose a specific topic and cover the specific topic’s products that are available in that market, and those which you know a lot about.
 The best pages that cover products generally come from people who know a ton about what they are covering.

-The third thing you’ll need is to find a list of products to cover.
+3) The third thing you’ll need is to find a list of products to review.

 Since they come out frequently, your goal is to spot the newest products in your market and cover them on your blog.
 My advice would be to bookmark popular pages that cover the products you also wish to cover and this will allow you to piggyback off the trending products that are selling hot.